Logo

 Malcolm Configuration

 Malcolm’s runtime settings are stored (with a few exceptions) as environment variables in configuration files ending with a .env suffix in the ./config directory.
 The ./scripts/configure script can help users configure and tune these settings.
+For an in-depth treatment of the configuration script, see the Configuration section in End-to-end Malcolm and Hedgehog Linux ISO Installation.

 Environment variable files